Last Updated on 14th March 2023 by Sophie Nadeau

 Hilltop medieval villages and sun-soaked seascapes aside, one of the top things to do in Provence is to enjoy all of the beautiful lavender fields.
 Deep purple and heavenly in smell, enjoying the lavender is easily one of the best things to do in Provence.
 Here’s your ultimate guide to the best of lavender fields in Provence, as well as travel tips, the best spots to visit, and things to know before planning your trip.

 Types of lavender grown in Provence

 Though there are several types of lavender in existence, only two types are grown in Provence, which are fine lavender and lavandin.
 Fine lavender is the ‘true’ lavender which grows naturally in the mediterranean scrub, whereas lavandin is a cross between ‘fine lavender’ and ‘lavender aspic’ which is a wild variation of the plant.

-Fine lavender is particularly special because it only grows in Provence.
+Fine lavender is particularly special because it only grows in the region of Provence.
 Lavandin can be found all over the world.
 Lavandin is the most photogenic of the lavender grown in Provence as it is typically brighter in colour and the blooms are fuller.

 Best places to see lavender in Provence

 The most famous of all of the Provence lavender route fields are those to be found around the town of Valensole.
 Visitors should note that while there are plenty of pretty towns in Provence, Valensole is definitely not at the top of the list and there is little of interest within the town itself.

 With this being said, the lavender fields around the town are easily the best in the entirety of France.
 Lavandes Angelvin is the best-known of the lavender fields on the Valensole Plateau and it’s here where you’ll find the trees on the lavender horizon which are so often photographed at sunrise.
 Lavandes Angelvin is on the D6 (one of the main routes through Provence).